The Royal Navy and Royal Marines Charity

 Clear Naval Service connection: Explicitly articulate how your project benefits the Naval Service community.

-Provide full organizational backing: Particularly for Remembrance and Comradeship Grants, ensure the application has complete support from the organization or association.
+Provide full organisational backing: Particularly for Remembrance and Comradeship Grants, ensure the application has complete support from the organisation or association.

 Be prepared for monitoring: Successful applicants must provide feedback and monitoring information to measure impact.